lanzoninicola/fcc-markdown-previewer/README.md

-# Welcome to my React markup Previewer!
+# Welcome to my React markdown Previewer!

 ## This is a sub-heading...
 ### And here's some other cool stuff: